 This is the first opportunity to really make your soup pop!
 How will you differentiate your butternut squash soup from all the others?
 By adding just the right mix of herbs.

 You can stick to the classics: ginger and turmeric or nutmeg and allspice, or springs of thyme or kick it up a notch with dried chiles or exotic Indian spices.
 No matter which herb-way you go a whole Bay leaf will infuse your broth with a subtle hint of pepper and mint and keep it bright.

 You’ve got three basic options here: beef, chicken or vegetable.
 Store-bought options are quick and easy, but you can’t beat the flavors of a homemade stock.

 Bon Appetit has very simple instructions for making your own chicken stock.
-It only takes a few minutes of prep time, and then you can let your stock simmer for a few hours while you catch up on Game of Thrones or Gilmore Girls.
+It only takes a few minutes of prep time, and then you can let your stock simmer for a few hours while you watch football or catch up on your favorite show..